 Laser devices used for aesthetic procedures, such as hair removal, have generally qualified for clearance under 510(k) procedures.
 We received FDA clearance to market our products for the treatment of vascular lesions in June 1999, for hair removal in March 2000, and for permanent hair reduction in January 2001.
 In addition, in June 2002, we received FDA clearance to market our products for the treatment of benign pigmented lesions, for the treatment of pseudofolliculitis barbae, commonly referred to as razor bumps, and for the reduction of red pigmentation in scars.
-In October 2002, we received FDA clearance to market our products for skin rejuvenation.
-In March 2003, we received FDA clearance to market our products for skin rejuvenation.
+In October 2002, we received FDA clearance to market our products for the treatment of wrinkles, which we have utilized to market our products for skin rejuvenation.
 In March 2003, we received FDA clearance to market our pulsed-light handpiece for the treatment of pigmented lesions.

 In February 2004, we received FDA clearance to market our infrared Titan handpiece for deep dermal heating for the temporary relief of minor muscle and joint pain and for the temporary increase in local circulation where applied.
 In October 2004, we received FDA clearance to market our Titan tabletop console for use with the Titan handpiece.
 In January 2005, we received FDA clearance to market our Solera tabletop console for use with our pulsed-light handpieces.
-In March 2005, we received FDA clearance to market our solera tabletop console for use with our pulsed-light handpieces.
-In March 2005, we received FDA clearance to market our solera tabletop console for use with our pulsed-light number of the treatments.
+In March 2005, we received FDA clearance to market our pulsed light handpieces for hair removal and vascular treatments.
 In May 2005, the FDA determined that our 510(k) application with respect to marketing our Titan product in the United States for wrinkle reduction was not substantially equivalent to predicate devices for the treatment of wrinkles.
 We continue to evaluate opportunities for future submissions to the FDA to expand our marketing claims.